 Why They Matter

-In Matthew 25:31–46, Jesus teaches that serving those in need is equivalent to serving Him.
+In Matthew 25:31–46, Jesus teaches that serving both sprititual and corporal needs of a person is equivalent to serving Him.
 “Whatever you did for one of these least brothers of mine, you did for me” (Mt 25:40).
 Because of this teaching, Catholic tradition adopted the Works of Mercy.

 An Example of Living out the Works of Mercy